fish-aimf/axthj67-ssi-research-paper/RESEARCH-DATA/investigation 2/fields/WHAT-TO-DO.md

 ```

 ### After receiving the 40 questions:
-- Verify you have **exactly 40 questions**.
-- Verify the **ordering of question types** is followed.
+- Verify you have the questions and run it through the question semantic stability checker.
+- create the ssi_of_questions file.
+- create a
 - Verify rollover rules were correctly applied when necessary.
-- Verify no instructions or formatting rules were violated.

 Only after full verification may you proceed to Step 2.